 Yes, parent training is highly effective and recommended.

-10. When should I seek professional help?
+10. When should I seek professional help for ASD?

 If you notice developmental delays or behavioral concerns, consult a professional early.